Strength-Endurance for Load Carriage: Train for Heavy Rucks

 Increased injury risk

-Studies in military populations show that both strength and endurance contribute to load carriage performance and injury reduction.
-For athletes evaluating which military fitness program fits their load carriage preparation goals and timeline, the military fitness program buying guide walks through exactly how to choose the right option.
+Multiple studies in military populations confirm that strength and endurance contribute jointly to load carriage performance and to injury reduction across training cycles, neither quality alone is protective at operational loads.
+For athletes evaluating which military fitness program actually fits their load carriage preparation timeline, goals, and experience level, the military fitness program buying guide walks through exactly how to choose the right option.

 The Physiology of Load Carriage Breakdown